powerboat9/bombadillo/README.md

 #### Troubleshooting

 If you run `bombadillo` and get `bombadillo: command not found`, try running `make` from within the cloned repo.
 Then try: `./bombadillo`.
 If that works it means  that the application is getting built correctly and the issue is likely in your path settings.
-Any errors during `make install` should be pretty visible, as you will be able to see what command it failed on.
+Any errors during `make install` should be visible, and you will be able to see what command it failed on.

 ### Downloading